mojolicious/mojo.js/docs/Client.md

   .elementExistsNot('body #error');
 ```

-Testing WebSockets is almost as easy, but all operations are async and  have to return promises.
+Testing WebSockets is almost as easy, but all operations are async and  have to return a `Promise`.

 ```js
 await client.websocketOk('/echo');